Complete Guide to Invoice Factoring

 Total Received | $98,000 |

 While there are many positives to invoice factoring, there are also downsides, depending on the nature of your small business and the factoring partner you choose to work with.
-Here, we’ll break down the the pros and cons so you can see the full picture.
+Here, we’ll break down the pros and cons of factoring so you can see the full picture.

 In order to qualify for factoring, your company will need to have the following items: